Become A Student

 - aptitude and passion for computing, proven by a portfolio of projects.

 On the topic of employment, some but not all of our students seek full time employment, or a total career change.
 Some want to work as freelance web developers.
 Others use their upgraded skills as technologists to advance their existing careers.
-Among our students are computer science majors who lack real world project experience, IT professionals who have hit a ceiling in their job advancement, entrepreneurs who want to be comfortable with web and mobile app development, artists, musicians, hackers, game designers, teachers.
+Among our students are computer science majors who have not completed a degree, and who lack real world project experience; IT professionals who have hit a ceiling in their job advancement; entrepreneurs who want to be comfortable with web and mobile app development; artists, musicians, hackers, mid-career project managers.

 What kind of jobs will AlbanyCanCode prepare me for?